 If you make a substantial change to the structure, or content, or delivery time, watch your unsubscribe rate.
 If that rate is much higher than usual, you'll know you did something your subscribers didn't love.

 This statistic measures the number of emails that actually end up in subscribers' inboxes.

 Click Through Rate (CTR)

 Your newsletter's click through rate is the percentage of people who clicked one of the links in your email.
 If you're sending out newsletters to encourage people to visit your blog or your online shop, your CTR will tell you how well you're meeting that goal.

 Strictly speaking, spam is marketing email sent to people who did not choose to receive email from that sender.

-Autoresponders allow you to pre-write a series of several emails, and subscribers receive them in order no matter when they signed up.
-They can be fantastic time savers.
+Autoresponders allow you to pre-write a series of several emails, and subscribers receive them in order no matter when they signed up for your newsletter.
+Autoresponders can introduce new subscribers to your business, and they can be fantastic time savers.

 Most Wanted Response (MWR)

 Your most wanted response is the thing you most want your newsletter subscribers (or website visitors) to do.